marsberrys/laravel-sqs-plain-queue/README.md

     SQS_SECRET=1a23bc/deFgHijKl4mNOp5qrS6TUVwXyz7ABCDef
     SQS_PREFIX=https://sqs.us-east-2.amazonaws.com/123456789012

-If you'd like this to be the default connection, also set `QUEUE_DRIVER=sqs-raw` in the `.env` file.
+If you'd like this to be the default connection, also set `QUEUE_DRIVER=sqs-plain` in the `.env` file.

 #### Laravel/Lumen 5.0